smittytone/HT16K33-Python/README.md

 The new driver also includes the functions `set_text()` and `set_image()`, which take, respectively, a text string and a byte array, and a column on the display at which to draw them. `set_character()` works the same way, but takes an Ascii value rather than a string or a byte array. `define_character()` allows you to store user-defined characters in Ascii values 0 through 31.

-And `plot()` sets or unsets a pixel on the display: pass the pixel's x and y co-ordinates (`0,0` is at the bottom left) and the ink colour (1 to set, 0 to clear).
+And `plot()` sets or clears a pixel on the display: pass the pixel's x and y co-ordinates (`0,0` is at the bottom left) and the ink colour (1 to set, 0 to clear).
 Optionally, pass `True` to reverse the target pixel if it is already set.

 Finally, `clear()` and `set_brightness()` functions are provided which affect all the matrix LEDs in the display.